 This dramatic assertion comes from none other than the British Theravada monk Ajahn Brahm and Indologist Richard Gombrich, who came to The University of Hong Kong to share a dialogue about this issue on 11 March.
 They come from fundamentally different positions—a non-Buddhist who is still pro-Buddhist, Gombrich believes that there is no longer any significant difference between monks and laypeople in their potential to be ethical and liberated.
 Ajahn Brahm still believes that monasticism provides a vehicle for inspiration and moral restraint, and offers more potential for meditators to achieve the dhyanas (with which Gombrich disagrees).
 However, both agree that there are three major problems plaguing the sangha: nationalism, sexism, and a lack of education in critical thinking.
 These problems all contribute to a long-term malaise in Theravada-dominated countries: self-inflicted irrelevance.

 Nationalism arose across Asia as one of the strongest ideological weapons against European imperialism in the previous three centuries.
-But this was a poisoned chalice, for defining a national identity against European colonizers required the exclusion of others that didn’t fit this identity.
-As a result, there are few sanghas in countries dominated by Theravada Buddhists that aren’t somehow involved in legitimizing nationalism and racism.
-The most prominent victims of these campaigns have been the Tamils of Sri Lanka and the Muslim minorities of Thailand and Myanmar.
+However, defining a ethno-national identity against European colonizers sometimes required the exclusion of others that didn’t fit this identity.
+Very few nation-states are completely free of ethnic or racial tensions, and this includes countries dominated by Theravada Buddhist sanghas.
+The most prominent cases involve the Tamils of Sri Lanka and the Muslim minorities of Thailand and Myanmar.
 Gombrich observes drily that many monks in Myanmar and Thailand distrust even each other, and do not accept the other’s lineage as being legitimate.
-Where the sangha is involved in violence, there will be a slow but sure decline in trust invested by laypeople, especially now that these local incidents are broadcast around the world via satellite and the Internet.
+Where the sangha has been involved in violence, there has correspondingly been a slow but sure decline in trust invested by laypeople, especially now that these local incidents are broadcast around the world via satellite and the Internet.